Aquarium plants can be an extremely confusing topic, especially for beginners.

-- Java Moss (Carpet to Rock Accent Plant!)
-This low light plant grows extremely quickly, acting as a great nutrient sponge in case of overfeeding or chemical imbalance.
+- Java Moss (Carpet to Rock Accent Plant) This low light aquarium plant grows extremely quickly, acting as a great nutrient sponge in case of overfeeding or chemical imbalance.
 Small fish and invertebrates also love wandering through the thickets it creates.
-Java Moss can attach to nearly any surface as well, including plastic filter piping if you need to hide them from view!
+Java Moss can attach to nearly any surface as well, including plastic filter piping if you need to hide them from view.

 - Anubias Nana (Foreground to Rock Accent) Anubias are a strange genus of plant from Africa.
 They’re slow growing but extremely hardy.
-If your Anubias is dying, you’re doing something majorly wrong!
+If your Anubias aquarium plant is dying, you’re doing something majorly wrong.
 They’re also tolerant of low light and actually prefer being attached to rocks or driftwood.
 In the wild, they grow in the splash zone of streams with alternating periods of submersion.

 - Crypt Wendtii (Foreground) This Sri Lankan Cryptocoryne is a smaller species with beautiful reddish brown leaves.
-Like most crypts it’s quite hardy and does well in a beginner’s planted aquarium!
+Like most crypts it’s quite hardy and are excellent aquarium plants for beginners.

 Foreground plants are meant to be placed in the very front of the tank.
 They tend to stay relatively short, so your view of the back of the tank won’t be obstructed.
 Species such as Anubian Nana and Pygmy Chain Swords offer great fill, but don’t take away from the look of your “main” pieces.

 Mid-Ground plants should be planted near the middle of the tank and are slightly taller than foreground plants.
 They tend to be a little thicker and fill out more of the tank, so they give the aquarium a nice “full” feeling.
 Mid-ground plants create a transition zone to the background.